Fragrant Flowers from Seed

 "It is a golden maxim to cultivate the garden for the nose, and the eyes will take care of themselves." ~Robert Louis Stevenson

+Agastache rupestris -- Large, bushy perennial with coral-orange, tubular flowers for hummingbirds and gray-green, licorice-scented leaves.
 Anise Hyssop -- Licorice-mint flavored leaves for tea.
 Lavender-blue flowers.
+Basil -- Highly fragrant herb for cooking and ornamental gardens.
+Chamomile -- Sweetly fragrant foliage.
+Small, white daisy flowers.
 English Thyme -- Fragrant herb for cooking or potpourri.
 Pinkish-white flowers.
 Drought-tolerant perennial.
 Greek Oregano -- The pizza herb.
 Yummy fragrance.
 Spreading perennial.
+Lavender -- Fragrant flowers and foliage.
+Good for potpourri.
 Lemon Balm -- Strong, lemon fragrance.
 Nice for teas.
 Has a sedative effect.
 Easy to grow from seed.
 Lemon Beebalm -- The crushed leaves have a mild, citrus fragrance.
 The lavender-pink flowers attract hummingbirds and butterflies.
 Sage (Salvia officinalis) -- Spicy herb for poultry seasoning.
 Lavender flowers.